kairos-io/kairos/tests/assets/sysext/README.md

 The idea is to copy them into the Kairos iso overlay folder and test the verity+signed sysextension loading.

 immucore should only copy the valid ones and ignore the invalid ones.
-A warning should be logged int he immucore log.
+A warning should be logged in the immucore log.

 The test idea is as follows:
 1. Copy the sysextensions to the overlay folder on test preparation